President / CEO

 Chris has a Masters in Leadership from the Thayer Institute for Performance Virtuosity.

-Chris is married to Deshia and they are the proud parents of 5 children (3 boys and 2 girls) ranging in age from 19 to 9 years.
-Chris enjoys spending time outdoors with his family, reading, learning, and working on their 7- acre farm in the mountains of Western North Carolina.
+Chris is married to Deshia and they are the proud parents of 5 children (3 boys and 2 girls).
+Chris enjoys spending time outdoors with his family, reading, and learning in the mountains of Western North Carolina.